astronomer/docs/learn/airflow-listeners.md

     <CodeBlock language="python">{producer_dag}</CodeBlock>

-    This simple DAG contains one task that queries the [placebear](https://placebear.com/) API and writes the image retrieved to a local `.png` file in the `include` folder using the [Airflow object storage](airflow-object-storage-tutorial.md) feature.
+    This simple DAG contains one task that queries the [placebear](https://placebear.com/) API and writes the image retrieved to a local `.png` file in the `include` folder using the [Apache Airflow® object storage](airflow-object-storage-tutorial.md) feature.
     The task produces an update to the `file://include/bears` dataset, which triggers the listener you created in [Step 2](#step-2-create-your-listener).

 ## Step 5: Run your DAG